|

 Your Late Time box in Defect # 7, below.

-This (above) is the new condensed Version of Defect # 5 - Brand New as of Aug.
-17, 2008
+This (above) is the condensed Version of Defect # 5 -

-The original (un-condensed) version is at Defect # 5 - Expanded.
+The original (un-condensed) version is at Defect # 5 - on expanded Home page.

 DEFECT # 6: CITY DIDN'T ISSUE WARNING TICKETS FOR 30 DAYS